 (…existing texts…)

 The TA field is the address of the STA transmitting the Trigger frame if the Trigger frame is addressed to STAs that belong to a single BSS.
 The TA field is the address of the transmitted BSSID if the Trigger frame is addressed to STAs from at least two different BSSs of the multiple BSSID set.
-The rules for setting of the TA field are defined in 27.5.3.2.3 (Allowed settings of the Trigger frame fields and TRS Control subfield).
+The TA field is the address of the control BSSID if the Trigger frame is addressed to STAs from at least two different BSSs of the co-located BSSID set.(#16587)The rules for setting of the TA field are defined in 27.5.3.2.3 (Allowed settings of the Trigger frame fields and TRS Control subfield).

 (…existing texts…)